 Prerequisite: As required by program Code C (Lec 3 hrs, Lab 2 hrs)

 This course for the non-science major covers the basic structure and function of the human body.
+Currently open to Funeral Service majors only.
 (F)

 BIO 201 Human Anatomy and Physiology I